cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/api-operations/methods/post-create-a-script-v2-tenant-id-scripts.rst

 .. note::
    A POST_INIT script runs on all new nodes.
-This script runs first on all nodes when you create the cluster and then runs on any subsequent resizing of the cluster.
+This script runs first on all nodes when you create the cluster, and then runs on any subsequent resizing of the cluster.
    The script also runs when you add new nodes to the cluster.

-You receive an error is a script with the specified name already exists.
+You receive an error if a script with the specified name already exists.

 This table shows the possible response codes for this operation: